T

 A period of decline.
 (MW)

 A period or state of obscurity, ambiguity, or gradual decline.
-(OD)
+(NOA)

 Any late period, when the end of something is near.
 (CD)